ClaritySecurity/SkillsTest/SkillsTest/README.md

    front-end-vue-3`
 3. modify docker-compose.yml to ensure correct database image for your processor architecture
 4. run `docker-compose up -d` or maybe have to do `docker-compose up -d --build`?
-5. Open terminal from docker desktop 'devskillstest' container
+5. Open terminal from docker desktop 'devskillstest' container to run the following commands from inside the container
 5. run `php artisan composer install`
 6. run `php artisan npm install`
 7. run `php artisan migrate`
-8. run `npm run build` and then move the public/build/.vite/manifest.json to public/build/manifest.json (Mike is dumb and upgraded Vite and broke it)
+8. run `npm run dev`
 9. visit http://localhost/index to confirm that the app is running, and click "Import Properties" to seed the database with some data.